 AIS has a network of organizations that helps it forward sustainability.
-Here are a few of the partnerships we currently have:
+Here are the networks we currently part of:

 ASEAN University Network on Ecological Education and Culture